 Man-in-the-middle (MitM) attack

-- The attacker's computer disconnects the client from the server.
+- When an attacker's computer is involved, the client loses contact with the server.

-- P2 creates a symmetric key and encrypts it with P's public key in order to decrypt P's messages.
+- P2 creates a symmetric key using P's public key in order to decrypt P's messages.

-- To create a digital signature, P2 first calculates a hash function of the message and digitally signs it.
+- To create a digital signature, P2 first calculates a hash function of the message being signed.

-- P2 encrypts his message and the letter’s signed hash using the symmetric key and sends the entire thing to P.
+- P2 encrypts his message and the hash of the signed letter using the symmetric key and sends it on to P.

 Check out Security Systems’ range of high-end Melbourne home security for your home protection needs.

 Phishing attacks involve sending emails that appear to have come from a trusted source in an effort to gain sensitive information or influence user behaviour.
 A combination of psychological deception and technical wizardry.
 A malicious programme could be sent to a target by attaching itself to an email.
 It could be a download link for spyware or a site designed to steal your personal information.